3 Reasons Why Job Boards Could Hinder Your Search

-Think about if you were a hiring manager.
-Would you be more likely to take time to interview a candidate you don't know except for what's been given on a submitted cover letter and resume, or someone who's been referred to you?
+Imagine you are a hiring manager.
+Would you be more likely to take time to interview a candidate you don't know except for what's been given on a submitted cover letter and resume or someone who's been referred to you?
 A referral has much less risk, and that's why networking has a higher success rate than job boards when it comes to securing a position.

 This doesn't mean that job boards are dead because there are plenty of niche job boards worth going to as a job seeker.
 But you can't build an effective job search strategy around applying for jobs on job boards.

 Here are a few other things about the limitations of using job boards when you're a job seeker.

 1. Recruiters May Never See Your Cover Letter And Resume

 Just because you apply for a job on a job board doesn't mean an actual person will ever look at your cover letter and resume.

 More than 85% of companies are now using applicant tracking systems (ATS) to review and rank resumes according to skills, experience, and keywords.
 The simple fact is that companies use internal algorithms, so ensuring a strong ranking is extremely difficult.
 A recent HR manager told me that they get an average of 400 resumes for each position and only look at the top 10-20—meaning 380 resumes are not even reviewed.

 In many instances, before a job posting goes up on the job board, it's already been shared around internally at the employer and by trusted sources.
 So, it's likely hundreds applied before the posting even made it to the job board.

 2. Many Job Openings Don't Get Posted On Job Boards

 Big job boards can be overwhelming with job postings (both relevant and irrelevant to you).
 This is a similar perspective for the employer when they get an overwhelming number of applicants for the job opening posted on a job board.